javelit/docs/content/develop/api-reference/_index.md

 <h4>Magic</h4>

-Any time Streamlit sees either a variable or literal value on its own line, it automatically writes that to your app using `st.write`
+Any time Jeamlit sees either a variable or literal value on its own line, it automatically writes that to your app using `st.write`

 ```python
 "Hello **world**!"